neighborhoods/ThrowableDiagnosticComponent/README.md

 # Throwable Diagnostic

-A diagnostic tool for `Throwables`.
+A Service Agnostic Component for diagnosing `Throwables`.

 The `ThrowableDiagnostic` can determine if a `Throwable` happened because of a permanent or transient fault (network issues, database down, 3rd party service unavailable).

 Every `Throwable` is by default considered permanent, but certain `Throwables` are known to be transient.
 By decorating the `ThrowableDiagnostic` with custom diagnostic logic such cases can be identified.

 `Decorators` for common cases like RDBMS and AWS are available out of the box.
 Implementing your own `Decorator` is straightforward.
 Build a decorator stack tailored to your needs and handle transient `Throwables` properly.

 ## Install